martyn1fyles/Network-Epidemic-Simulation/README.md

-## Sellke-Networks
+## Network-Epidemic-Simulation
-Sellke-Networks is a project which aims to allow for easy modelling of complex infectious epidemics on networks.
+Network-Epidemic-Simulation is a project which aims to allow for easy modelling of complex infectious epidemics on networks and the effectiveness of interventions.

 By complex, we aim to provide support for the following features:
 1) Non-markovian epidemics, where the time-until infection may follow any other distribution